Alextros00/RIT-EVT.github.io/README.md

 git checkout -b your_feature_branch
 ```

+If just updating Officers all you need to do is modifiy the `index.html` file without entering any folders and modify which images are in the `assets/img` folder

 Build (and serve up) the website locally and navigate to http://localhost:4000/ to view your changes before you push them:
 ```
 jekyll serve